littlemicrowave/pv-price-forecaster-AIDA/README.md

 3. Develop predictive models that can forecast future prices and system sizes based on time series for different customer groups and in general
 4. Ultimate goal is to develop more robust model capabale of price forecating considering features above and additionally system components, that will provide an huge value for the stakeholders, since they will be able to plan their investments and it can assist in strategical decision making process for the business.

-We won't consider following things but it can be a potential for the imporvement:
+I won't consider following things but it can be a potential for the imporvement:
 * Inflation and economic conditions
 * Raw material prices
 * Technological advancements in solar panels and batteries